-The mission of the Baton Rouge Gallery is to advance local & national contemporary artists and to engage Louisiana's capital city through unique cultural programming.
+Baton Rouge Gallery's mission is to advance local & national contemporary artISTs while engaging Louisiana's capital city through unique cultural programming.

-In 2016, Baton Rouge Gallery - center for contemporary art ("BRG") is celebrating fifty years of art exhibitions and programming, all aimed at bringing together artists and audiences in the Greater Baton Rouge area.
+In 2016, Baton Rouge Gallery - center for contemporary art ("BRG") celebrated fifty years of art exhibitions and programming, all aimed at bringing together artists and audiences in the Greater Baton Rouge area.

 The nonprofit gallery actually had its beginnings in a private, for-profit, artist cooperative gallery called Unit 8 Gallery.
 A year after Unit 8's opening, the eight artists who founded the gallery welcomed four additional local artists to their ranks, incorporated as a nonprofit organization and Baton Rouge Gallery was born.

 Ever since, BRG has been proud to showcase the work of professional artists including some of the best from Baton Rouge and Louisiana's contemporary art community.
 Over the past five decades, some of the most admired visual artists have shared their work on the walls at BRG.
 Artists like Caroline Durieux, Edward Pramuk, James Burke, Frank Hayden, Paul Dufour, Janice Sachse and many more were there at the inception of the gallery and helped lay the foundation for a new avenue for art to be experienced in Baton Rouge.
 Many would follow in their footsteps and help build BRG as a true forum for the artists of our community, including Samuel J. Corso, Judi Betts, Randell Henry and others.